Top 25 best action games for Android phones and tablets

-Updated on May 12, 2022: New entries added, updated with download links.
+Updated on August 28th, 2022: New entries added, trailer updated.
 Original list by Jon Mundy, updated by Pocket Gamer Staff.

 Looking for the greatest adrenaline surge titles that you can play on your phone or tablet?
 Today we are going to talk about the best action games for Android!

 Best action games for AndroidWhat is an action game?
 We often see games given that description, but what does it mean, exactly?

 They aren't a specific genre.
 Head the said genre's section of the Google Play Store, and you'll find all manner of shooters, beat-'em-ups, platformers, and arcade oddities.
 The term signifies something altogether more visceral.
 A feeling of empowerment and aggression.